alexyuly/ViewScript-Runtime/README.md

 Has text

-Has completed condition
+Has completed = false

-Can complete -> completed.set true
+Can complete: completed = true

-Can view -> new `to-do item`
+Can view: create `to-do item`
-  Model = this
+  model = this

 ```